dandi/handbook/docs/about/policies.md

   never modified.
 - **Replicas:** All data files are stored on an AWS public bucket, with replicas housed at Dartmouth College.
-Data files are kept in multiple replicas at the moment, but this may change over time, and no recovery mechanisms for not versioned data should be assumed to be in place.
+Data files are kept in multiple replicas at the moment, but this may change over time, and no recovery mechanisms for unversioned data should be assumed to be in place.
 - **Retention period:** Versioned items will be retained for the lifetime of the repository.
   This is currently the lifetime of the NIH award, which currently expires in